-The most convenient way to inspect a frame's arguments and local variables is to use the "frame variable" command:
+The most convenient way to inspect a frame's arguments and local variables is to use the "

 (lldb) frame variable